CyberbuildLab/masonry-cc/README.md

 Currently, the plugin is actually not made available as just a plugin .dll  that can be added to already installed versions of CloudCompare.
 Instead, we have packaged the plugin (actually there are two plugins; one for each tool) and CloudCompare together in a standalone Windows 10 64bit application (may work in Windows 8 as well).
 You only need to download the latest version available in the Releases section, unzip it and launch the CloudCompare executable it contains.
 The folder also contains a detailed manual explaining how to use the plugin.
 As per the requirements of the [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license, the source code of our plugin is freely available, upon request.

-Some point clouds of masonry walls for testing can be found in the `datasets` folder.

-If you are interested in the source code, please contact Frédéric Bosché at [f.bosche@ed.ac.uk](mailto:f.bosche@ed.ac.uk?subject=Source%20code%20of%20the%20CC%20Plugin).
+A precompiled version of CloudCompare with the plugins (x64 for Windows) is available in the Release section of this repository.

 # Test Dataset